English: One Piece

 indicates a weighted score.
 Please note that 'Not yet aired' titles are excluded.

 based on the top anime page.
 Please note that 'Not yet aired' and 'R18+' titles are excluded.

 SynopsisGol D. Roger was known as the Pirate King, the strongest and most infamous being to have sailed the Grand Line.
 The capture and death of Roger by the World Government brought a change throughout the world.
-His last words before his death revealed the location of the greatest treasure in the world, One Piece.
+His last words before his death revealed the existence of the greatest treasure in the world, One Piece.
 It was this revelation that brought about the Grand Age of Pirates, men who dreamed of finding One Piece (which promises an unlimited amount of riches and fame), and quite possibly the most coveted of titles for the person who found it, the title of the Pirate King.

 Enter Monkey D. Luffy, a 17-year-old boy who defies your standard definition of a pirate.
 Rather than the popular persona of a wicked, hardened, toothless pirate ransacking villages for fun, Luffy’s reason for being a pirate is one of pure wonder: the thought of an exciting adventure that leads him to intriguing people and ultimately, the promised treasure.
 Following in the footsteps of his childhood hero, Luffy and his crew travel across the Grand Line, experiencing crazy adventures, unveiling dark mysteries and battling strong enemies, all in order to reach the most coveted of all fortunes—One Piece.

 BackgroundNo background information has been added to this title.
 Help improve our database by adding background information here.

 Opening Theme#01: "We Are! (ウィーアー!)" by Hiroshi Kitadani (eps 1-47)

 #03: "Hikari E (ヒカリヘ)" by The Babystars (eps 116-168)